WordPress/gutenberg/docs/contributors/scripts.md

 # Scripts

-The editor provides several vendor and internal scripts to plugin developers.
+The editor provides several vendors and internal scripts to plugin developers.
 Script names, handles, and descriptions are documented in the table below.

 ## WP Scripts